Pranto408/Mobile-Order-Tracking-Screen/README.md

 * Use accessible buttons and meaningful labels
 * Avoid excessive animations or features that could waste assessment time

-I have only 2 hours and 30 minutes for the assessment, so prioritize the core requirements and visual polish.

 Please provide the implementation step by step, starting with the files/components I need to create or modify.
 Then provide the code for each file.